yedidyakfir/mageflow/docs/api/chain.md

 # Chain API Reference

-This page provides detailed API documentation for chain functionality in the Task Orchestrator.
+This page provides detailed API documentation for chain functionality in MageFlow.

-## orchestrator.chain()
+## mageflow.chain()

 Create a new task chain for sequential execution.